Assign optimization for algorithmic differentiation reuse index management strategies: Results

 For the time measurements, two different configurations are tested. \begin{itemize} \item The \emph{multi} test configuration runs the same process on each of the 24 cores.
 This setup simulates a use case where the full node is used for computation and every core uses the memory bandwidth of the socket. \item The \emph{single} test configuration runs just one process on the whole node.
-This eliminates the memory bandwidth limitations and provides a better view on the computational performance. \end{itemize} Both test configurations are evaluated with all three index managers, and with the Jacobian taping approach as well as the primal value taping approach.
-The memory consumption for one process is shown in Table \ref{tab.burgersMemory}. \emph{Adjoint Vector}, \emph{Statement Data} and \emph{Argument Data} show the required memory for the corresponding tape entries.
-The size of the adjoint vector is coupled in the linear index management case to the size of the statement data.
-In the reuse case, the adjoint vector is as large as the number of simultaneously active variables.
-An entry in statement data is generated for every statement in the application.
-With the assign optimization, the number of entries should be reduced.
-Argument data contains one entry per argument to a statement.
-It is reduced by the same size as the statement data with the assign optimization. \emph{Tape Memory} shows the overall memory of the tape.
-The adjoint vector, statement data and argument data are the largest part of the tape memory but there are some additional structures that require some resources.

-Since the Burgers test case is written such that nearly no copy operations are performed, there is no memory gain with the new index manager except for the regular gain of 300 MB from switching from a linear index management to a reuse one.
-For each statement, up to 8 bytes are saved because of the reduced adjoint vector size and 4 bytes are required again since the left hand side identifier needs to be stored now.
-Therefore, 50\% of the size of the linear index management adjoint vector is an upper bound for the gain that can be expected in this scenario.
-Since no additional memory is saved, the following performance comparison shows the management overhead for the use count index manager.
+This eliminates the memory bandwidth limitations and provides a better view on the computational performance. \end{itemize} Both test configurations are evaluated with the two known index managers, namely \ic{LinearIndexManager} (\ic{LIM}) and \ic{ReuseIndexManager} (\ic{RIM}), as well as with the new index manager \ic{MultiUseIndexManager} (\ic{MUIM}) presented in this paper.
+All three are used in a Jacobian taping approach \cite{SaAlGauTOMS2019} as well as in a primal value taping approach \cite{SaAlGa2018OMS}.